Astrophysics (Index)About

 (electron-like particle that has more mass)

-A muon is a type (i.e., flavor) of lepton that has an electric charge of -1, like an electron, but much more mass (about 200 times more) and is unstable, decaying with a lifetime of about 2 microseconds.
+A muon is a type (i.e., flavor) of lepton that has an electric charge of -1, like an electron, but has far more mass (about 200 times more) and is unstable, decaying with a lifetime of about 2 microseconds.
 They result from high-energy particle interactions, and decay into an electron and two neutrinos.
 Air showers can create them and muon sensors can be used to gather some kinds of data on them.

 (physics,particle)